MiriamPeskowitz/learning/README.md

 ### Keeping track of all the things I'm researching and learning.
 Goals: improve at React, feel more familiar with CSS, continue learning more advanced JS concepts.
 And continue with Ruby/Rails.

 ## June
 --Flavio Copes -- 20 video series on creating a web app/mobile app, from beginning to deploy: https://www.youtube.com/playlist?list=PLRpq_iSq4KCHOpRymcaj6PMhrX-cLpz6e (EN notes at "Flavio Copes Building an App in 20 parts").
 Decided to join the private class, in part to practice deployment and because he's using React Hooks and I want to get used to that.
+It's really helpful to see someone make decisions, and work through a very complex app with lots of props and extra goodies.

 --Chingu
 https://medium.com/chingu/voyage-10-teaser-extra-info-887cfb1b8aee